yuewu57/mental_health_AMoSS/README.md

 Basically, the analysis is signature-based. <sup>2<sup>

-All the results are contained in preprint **Deriving information from missing data: implications for mood prediction**
+All the results are contained in preprint **Deriving information from missing data: implications for mood prediction**.

 Getting Started
 ---------------